Plans

 Upon leaving Swiss Re |

-Is transferred to the new pension fund or to a vested benefits account or to your private bank account if you have left Switzerland permanently |
+Assets transferred to your new pension fund or to a vested benefits account (if you leave without starting a new job) or to your private bank account if the conditions for a cash payment are met |

-Is transferred to the new pension fund or to a vested benefits account or to your private bank account if you have left Switzerland permanently |
+Assets transferred to your new pension fund or to a vested benefits account (if you leave without starting a new job) or to your private bank account if the conditions for a cash payment are met |

 For advance withdrawals relating to the incentive to purchase residential property or in the event of divorce |

-In cases of advance withdrawal in connection with the incentive to purchase residential property or in a divorce settlement, the Pension Plan is charged only as a subsidiary to the Capital Plan |
+In cases of advance withdrawal in connection with the incentive to purchase residential property or in a divorce settlement, the Pension Plan is charged only as a subsidiary to the Capital Plan and to the ER account. |

-The incentive to purchase residential property is financed first by the Capital Plan.
+The incentive to purchase residential property or withdrawal in case of divorce is financed first by the ER account and the Capital Plan.
 If this is not sufficient, the remainder is obtained from the Pension Plan |

 In cases of retirement |